-Following Hoiem et al (2012) we also examined the impact of object characteristics (object size, aspect ratio and truncation) on false negatives.
+Following Hoiem et al. (2012) we also examined the impact of object characteristics (object size, aspect ratio and truncation) on false negatives.
 Object size was measured by the bounding box area.
-Objects in each class were partitioned into five size categories, depending on the object's percentile size within its category: extra-small (XS: bottom 10%), small (S: next 20%), medium (M: next 40%); large (L: next 20%) and extralarge (XL: top 10%).
-For a spect ratio (defined as bounding box width divided by height), objects were categorised as extra-tall, tall, medium, wide and extra-wide, using the same percentiles.
-For truncation, the Pascal VOC annotation of truncated/not-truncated was used.
-For object size the results are plotted in Fig. 24.
-For all classes we observe trends similar to those noted by Hoiem et al (2012) in that the normalised precision (see Eq.
+Objects in each class were partitioned into five size categories, depending on the object's percentile size within its category: extra-small (XS: bottom 10%), small the results are plotted in Fig. 25.
+For all classes we observe trends similar to those noted by Hoiem et al. (2012) in that the normalised precision (see Eq.
 6) increases as function of size, except that there is sometimes a drop for extra-large objects, which are often highly truncated.
-In general (data not shown) performance with respect to aspect ratio is better for lessextreme aspect ratios, and it is better for non-truncated objects than truncated ones (except that the top three methods in 2009 and 2012 all prefer truncated over nontruncated cats).
+In general (data not shown) performance with respect to aspect ratio is better for less-extreme aspect ratios, and it is better for non-truncated objects than truncated ones (except that the top three methods in 2009 and 2012 all prefer truncated over non-truncated cats).